Pure-Happiness/Irregular-Sliding-Puzzle/README.md

 ## Game Record

 Your whole playing process is automatically recorded and saved in the folder `%LOCALAPPDATA%\Packages\PureHappiness.9278D8CD1E3F_3k498pdbhk64a\LocalState`, and you can review it by clicking the corresponding **replay** icon on the **history** board.

+## Settings

+You can switch between light and dark themes and select your language (English/Chinese) by clicking the **Settings** icon on the board design page.